Published: Aug 21, 2023

 7. Develop your goals for renegotiations.
 Do you aim to increase net yields?
 Raise reimbursement for a popular service?
 Stipulate penalties for late payments or underpayments?

-As you evaluate payer contract management software vendors, press each one on how their products optimize reimbursement rates, track deadlines, and improve terms.
+As you evaluate payer contract management software vendors, press each one about how their products optimize reimbursement rates, track deadlines, and improve terms.
 Ask for examples of how their software succeeded in these goals for clients.
 Request referrals, of course.

 Most payer contract management software offer similar features.
 These include:

-Contract Negotiation and Monitoring
+Contract negotiation and monitoring

 Make sure that the software can monitor contract compliance, such as checking that payments are made on time.
 It should also keep track of and alert you to crucial negotiations, including deadlines for contract reviews and revisions.

-Contract Forecasting
+Contract forecasting

 Analytics